-- Political environment that forms so-called governmental (legislative and regulative) and public relations "governance"; - Social environment that defines the status inherent in society and its attitude to the future "social medium"; and - Management system methods and arrangements; means and regulations, information exchange, monitoring and evaluation "management"
+- Political environment that forms so-called governmental (legislative and regulative) and public relations - "governance"; - Social environment that defines the status inherent in society and its attitude to the future "social medium"; and - Management system methods and arrangements; means and regulations, information exchange, monitoring and evaluation - "management"

 In other words, the sustainability of developing human "complex" is described by the collective notions: steadiness and appropriateness of its basis - political environment (governance); a public climate in the social medium that is formed under the influence of governance and development of all other potentials, especially, human potential (Figure 2.2).
 A management system that predetermines the sustainability, efficiency of use and rehabilitation of development potentials is formed on this basis.
 A distinguishing characteristic of this "complex" is not the steadiness, like in a building, but permanent dynamics (endogenous and exogenous) that specify both the internal state of each element of the potential and its status as a whole, and a proportion between them.
-At the same time, the steadiness of "complex" can be maintained only while there is certain equilibrium (between its major supports - potentials), which does not allow to upset the proportions in development of the balance.
-Otherwise, skewed structures of this "complex" are possible.
-Excessive development of the productive potential threatens, on one hand, by the loss of attention to support and preservation of the natural potential, for example, due to excessive abstraction of nonrenewable mineral resources or contamination of the environment.
+At the same time, the steadiness of "complex" can be maintained only while there is certain equilibrium (between its major supports - potentials), which does not allow to upset the proportions in development of the productive potential threatens, on one hand, by the loss of attention to support and preservation of the human potential or results in its one-sided development, but, on the other hand, by degradation of the natural potential, for example, due to excessive abstraction of nonrenewable mineral resources or contamination of the environment.